Jonathan Dever: Drug policy

-Banking, Housing, and Consumer Protection
+Banking, housing, and consumer protection

 Dever introduced legislation creating the DOLLAR Deed in Ohio.
 This allows a homeowner to stay in their home as a tenant when facing foreclosure rather than being put out on the street.
 DOLLAR stands for Deed Over your property in exchange for a Lender Lease and an Agreed Repurchase.
 He also introduced HB 463 which revised Ohio's foreclosure processes, addressing blight, vacancy, and abandonment.

-Consumer Financial Protection Bureau (CFPB)
+Consumer Financial Protection Bureau

-In January 2018, Dever was rumored to be on the short list to lead the Consumer Financial Protection Bureau, the leading federal consumer watchdog agency.
+In January 2018, Dever was rumored to be on the short list to lead the Consumer Financial Protection Bureau (CFPB), the leading federal consumer watchdog agency.
 The post was vacated by Richard Cordray, who left the post to pursue the Democratic nomination for Governor of Ohio.

-Political Campaigns
+Political campaigns

-2014 Campaign

-In 2014, Dever ran for the Ohio House of Representatives in the 28th district, which had been represented by Democrat Connie Pillich since 2009.
-In a close primary, Dever prevailed by 66 votes.
-He would go on to face Democrat Micah Kamrass, in what would be one of the closest watched State House races of the 2014 campaign cycle.
-He would ultimately defeat Kamrass 56%-44% and was sworn in as State Representative in January, 2015.

-2016 Campaign

-Running for a second term in the Ohio House, Dever was unopposed in the 2016 Primary Election.
-He would ultimately defeat Democrat Jessica Miranda 57%-42%.

 2018 Campaign

 In his campaign for a third term, Dever again faced Democrat Jessica Miranda.
-On election night, Dever lead by 303 votes.
+On election night, Dever led by 303 votes.
 After provisional ballots counted as part of a closely watched recount, Miranda was declared the victor by a 56-vote margin.